0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 from `Measure → History`.

 #### Cursors

+The cursors used for measurement ranges are _not_ these cursors; they're a separate set.
+See "Measurement" above.

 Cursors always must be on screen (though they make take some time to appear after a scroll); they will move if you change the time base, including